megaphone image

 Focus on the Feasible

-Believing that your child fits a college well both academically and socially, but then doesn't receive enough financial aid to make it possible to attend, is frustrating, especially when you don't have any control over who the school hopes to admit that year.
-You can appeal a school's financial aid offer (learn more about that here) in an attempt to secure additional funds.
+If your child fits a college well both academically and socially, but then doesn’t receive enough financial aid to make it possible to attend, it’s frustrating, especially when you don’t have any control over who the school hopes to admit that year.
+You can appeal a school’s financial aid offer (learn more about that here) in an attempt to secure additional funds.
 But beyond that, we encourage families to do the best they can to focus on the schools that are financially feasible, and select the one that fits the student best.
 Use our College Cost Calculator to line up each financial aid offer and determine your net cost.
-And if you have questions or want to talk through your options, reach out to our College Planning Team at (800) 449-MEFA (6332) and collegeplanning@mefa.org.
-We'd be happy to assist.
+And if you have questions or want to talk through your options, reach out to our College Planning Team at (800) 449-MEFA (6332) and [email protected].
+We’d be happy to assist.